-In the last article of the learn jQuery series, we learned to create jQuery development environment.
+In the last article of the learn jQuery series, we learned to create a jQuery development environment.
 Fortunately, it was pretty easy to create.
 In this article, we will learn to include jQuery on our web pages.
-In this article, we will fire our first jQuery code and will see it working in our web browser.
+In this article, we will fire our first jQuery code and see it working in our web browser.

 So without any further adieu, let’s start.

 There are two methods we can include jQuery in our web pages.
 The first is to download it locally and reference it on all our web pages.
 Or the second one, we can use jQuery hosted by Google CDN or cdnjs.
 Both methods are easy to do.
 I recommend the second method, as it will load jQuery faster in users’ web browsers regardless of their physical location.

 Method 1: Download jQuery locally

 Now head over to the jQuery website to download the latest version of jQuery.
 At the time of writing this article, jQuery’s latest version is 3.5.1.

 Now open the page where you want to use jQuery and add it right before the closing body tag.

 So there you have it.
 After including jQuery in our web page, we can write jQuery code after that reference line.

 The second method of loading jQuery in our HTML pages is through a Content Delivery Network.
 This is the recommended method as it speeds up the loading of a web page.
 Instead of the jQuery file loading from our server, it is being downloaded from the CDN, which means the user who loads up the page, the jQuery file, is downloaded from the server closest to his location.

 Mainly there are two CDNs that we can use, jQuery hosted by Google and cdnjs.